 Binalayan Hidden Falls is located in the Samboan Region in South Cebu, Philippines.

 Samboan is 150km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal and Oslob.
 The cost of the bus is around 150 pesos.

 Binalayan Falls Samboan is best visited from the nearby beach town of Oslob, which is just 23km away and approximately a thirty-minute drive.

 You can also visit these beautiful falls from Moalboal, which is 55km away and this drive takes around one hour and twenty minutes.

 The best way to reach Binalayan Falls Cebu is to rent a scooter in Oslob or Moalboal and make your own way over to these Samboan falls.

-Scooter rental in the Philippines generally costs around 400 pesos per day.
+Scooter rental in Cebu generally costs around 400 pesos per day.
 There are many scooter rental stores located in Moalboal and Oslob where you can get your hands on some wheels.

 Alternatively, you can rent a car for the time you plan to spend in Cebu and travel around the island at your own pace.

 BINALAYAN FALLS ENTRANCE FEE

 The Binalayan Falls entrance fee is 60 pesos which includes a guide and there is also an additional 10 pesos parking fee.